Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 # Natural Language Processing (NLP)

 NLP is a subset of Natural Language Toolkit that specifies an interface and a protocol for basic natural language processing.
-Tizen enables you to use Natural Language Process (NLP) functionalities, such as language detection, parts of speech, word tokenize, lemmatize, and named entity detection.
-For more information, see the [NLTK Forum](http://www.nltk.org/).
+Tizen enables you to use Natural Language Process (NLP) functionalities, such as language detection, parts of speech, word tokenization, lemmatization, and named entity detection.
+For more information, see the NLTK Forum.

 The main features of the Tizen.Nlp namespace include: